 The Best Western Inn there was among a cluster or hotels and fast food restaurants just outside of Arcata, so other than having a big bathroom area for the dogs, it was nothing special.
 In fact, not much in Arcata and the towns around it seemed special.
 Lots of empty storefronts and run down buildings.

-The drive around town was entertaining as well because Humboldt State is more counter-culturally oriented than most schools.
+We liked the drive around town as well because Humboldt State is more counter-culturally oriented than most schools.
 The student body has lots of hippies and hippie wannabes (think UC Berkeley north), so we saw lots of students in tie dye, flowing skirts, braids, and bandanas.

-We didn’t hang around long, though, because we were worn out from the drive.
+We didn’t hang around long, though, the drive wore us out.
 So we headed back to the good ol’ Best Western Inn and our surprisingly comfortable bed for the rest of the night.